mofosyne/QuickMathJS/readme.md

 node cli.js --sections path/to/your/file.txt
 ```

-e.g. This document is recalculated when `node cli.js kibble.md` is used
+e.g. This document is recalculated when `node cli.js kibble.md --sections` is used

     # Kibble Calc
     This calcs how much kibble we need to buy